-The documents required in the context of application with the Ministry for obtaining the working permit, are the following:
+The documents required in the context of application with the Local Employment Office for obtaining the working permit, are the following:

-- Personal request of the employee including a brief summary of the applicant's work experiences; - Application form for the work permit to be filled and signed by the employer supporting the request for the working permit of the employee (pre-stamped form); - Declaration of the employer for the employment of one foreigner towards two Albanian citizens; - 4.
-Passport photocopy as well the photocopy of the page showing the last entry into Albania; - 5.
+- Personal request of the employee including a brief summary of the applicant's work experience; - Application form for the work permit to be filled in and signed by the employer supporting the request for the working permit of the employee (pre-stamped form); - 3.
+Declaration of the employer complying with the requirement to employ one foreigner towards two Albanian citizens; - Passport photocopy as well the photocopy of the page showing the last entry into Albania; - 5.
 Degree or professional certificate; - 6.
-Criminal records certificate of the employee issued in the country of origin; - 7.
+Criminal record certificate of the employee issued in the country of origin; - 7.
 Medical certificate issued by the relative authorities in the country of origin or in Albania; - 8.
 Labor contract entered into between the employer and the employee; - 9.
-Certificate of registration of the employer with the commercial register; - 10.
-Certificate showing the business identification number (NIPT); - 11.
-Declaration of employees (pre-stamped form), which is quarterly submitted to the Employment Office, indicating the number and the relevant information of the employees; - 12.
-Declaration of employees (pre-stamped form) which is quarterly submitted to the Tax Authorities, indicating the payment of social and health contributions of the employees; - 13.
+Certificate of registration of the employer with the Commercial Register; - Declaration of employees (pre-stamped form), which is quarterly submitted to the Employment Office, indicating the number and the relevant information of the employees; - 11.
+Declaration of employees (pre-stamped form), which is quarterly submitted to the Tax Authorities, indicating the payment of social and health contributions of the employees; - 12.
 Five (5) photos size (3.4 x 4.5)